 Emphasised by the fact that certain portions of the route had handrails as assistance.
 Even more adventurous were stages where ropes were provided for some very sketchy repelling.
 The Koreans themselves realised that some portions were just too risky for people to try to scale.
 Certain sections had steel staircases set up to breach certain areas.
 Regardless of the route which you choose, you’re made to earn it, making it the pilgrimage it should be.

-Through the museum you get a brief history of Yangnyeongsi and ancient medicines in general.
+Through the museum, you get a brief history of Yangnyeongsi and ancient medicines in general.
 Despite not having English translations for most of the exhibits, it was still pretty informative and interesting.
-Particularly with the interactive displays, which included deeper explanation behind the beliefs of oriental medicines and the use of Yin-Yang in order to achieve balance in diet for a healthy life.
+Particularly with the interactive displays, which included a deeper explanation behind the beliefs of oriental medicines and the use of Yin-Yang to achieve a balanced diet for a healthy life.
 Other displays included different samples of medicines displayed for smelling and touching.
 For a free museum, there’s no room for complaints.

-The very last thing I saw had no relevance to me, but does for many Korean people.
+The very last thing I saw had no relevance to me but does for many Korean people.
 This was Kim Kwang Seok Street, dedicated to the man the street is named for.
-I have no inclination to why this man deserved a street, and the lack of translations in museum-like sites in Daegu didn’t really educate me.
-However from my ignorant point-of-view I could work out that he must be the Korean equivalent of John Lennon.
+I have no inclination as to why this man deserved a street, and the lack of translations in museum-like sites in Daegu didn’t really educate me.
+However, from my ignorant point of view, I could work out that he must be the Korean equivalent of John Lennon.

 All I could establish was this man was clearly a musician.
-This was plainfully obvious by the sheer number of guitar statues and endless murals of him behind an instrument.
+This was painfully obvious by the sheer number of guitar statues and endless murals of him behind an instrument.
 As well as dying well before his time, before his 40s.
 The means of his death I have no idea, but the street itself is enough evidence that it was a tragic event.
-As well as this dedication being found in the city of Daegu, its fair to assume that this was his town.
+As well as this dedication is found in the city of Daegu, it’s fair to assume that this was his town.

 Daegu complete, next stop; Gyeongju, the ancient capital.